KristofferK/SafariBooksOffline/README.md

 * Load local HTML file in an asynchronous manner.
 * Format the text paragraphs in a way that makes reading faster.
 * Somehow show the user how far he is in the chapter, since we won't have page numbers.
-* Download chapters to local storage through the website
+* Download chapters to local storage through the website for offline use.
+We decide not to download the images, despite this resulting in us not being able to see them without internet access.
   * This could be implemented in a way, where the website itself registers a new account.
     * For this the website has to be able to register an account, and
     * Log into the newly register account, and